jarvisshah143-jpg/js-hindi/README.md

 # first git and github lecture
-this is my first github repos
+this is my first github repository.
 Author --- Shahjahan